Deploy Enterprise PKS by Importing a YAML Configuration File

 If the YAML was generated by an instance of management console that is running in a different vSphere environment, update the passwords for NSX Manager, vCenter Server, and Harbor.

-- When you have finished editing the YAML in the Configuration File editor, click Export to save a copy of your updated YAML configuration.
+When you have finished editing the YAML in the Configuration File editor, click Export YAML to save a copy of your updated YAML configuration.

-- Click Apply Configuration and Continue to deploy Enterprise PKS.
+Click Apply Configuration and Continue to deploy Enterprise PKS from this configuration file.

-- On the Installing PKS Instance page, follow the progress of the deployment.
+On the PKS Configuration page, follow the progress of the deployment.

-- When the deployment has completed successfully, click Go to VMware Enterprise PKS to monitor and manage your deployment.
+When the deployment has completed successfully, click Continue to monitor and manage your deployment.

 The networking parameters for the three types of Enterprise PKS networking are all included in the